Efficient Two Photon Generation from an Emitter in a Cavity: Theoretical Analysis

 Hence, we define the efficiency of two-photon emission $\eta$ as the ratio of the TPE rate and the rate of pumping the emitter to the excited state:

 We denote the TPE rate, OPE rate and decay rate as $T,O,L$ respectively:

 The relationships between the expectation values of various operators form an infinite series that cannot be solved analytically \cite{scully1997quantum}.
-Thus, in order to obtain a solution, we must make a series of approximations.
+Thus, in order to obtain a solution, we must make a series of approximations as discussed below.